Assos HabutightsMille S7 tights review

 Cosy and well made, we’ve been hard pushed to find something more comfortable on the bike.
 For this, the Assos HabutightsMille S7 tights land themselves a spot on Cycling Weekly’s Editor’s Choice for 2017.

-Despite Assos intending the HabutightsMille S7 cycling tights to be early winter wearers, we’ve found the levels of insulation on offer allowed us to keep them on in temperatures as low as two degrees feeling only a slight chill on the frontal areas of our legs.
-They’re a good option for those hard, tempo rides when it is cold and you don’t want to overheat.
+Despite Assos intending the seasonal HabutightsMille S7 cycling tights to be worn only in early and late winter, we’ve found the levels of insulation on offer allowed us to keep them on in temperatures as low as two degrees feeling only a slight chill on the frontal areas of our legs, making them a good option for those hard, tempo rides when it is cold and you don’t want to overheat.

 Secret Swiss fabric

-The secret is in the Swiss brand’s RX Medium fabric, which claims to be insulating, high performing and fast drying.
-We’d agree with that claim and as stated these tights can get low on the temperature gauge without a problem and dry very effectively.
+The secret is in the Swiss brand’s RX Medium fabric, which claims to be insulating, high performing and fast drying, and I’d happily agree with that claim.

-As expected the fit of the Assos HabutightsMille S7 tights is very, very good.
-They fabric hugs the legs from ankle to thigh and is very cushioned against the skin thanks to the fleece lining.
-The ankle is just a simple bit of folded fabric stitched, it works and we’ve not found an issue with it thus far.
+As I expect from Assos, the fit of the Assos HabutightsMille S7 tights is very, very good.
+They fabric hugs the legs from ankle to thigh without bunching or wrinkles and the fabric is the softest of any tight I’ve worn.
+The ankle is just a simple bit of folded fabric stitched, it works and avoids any niggling zips.

 The Bibs are the typical flat and stretchy material used on all Assos shorts and tights.
 The densely woven flat fabric is supportive and doesn’t dig into your shoulders.